tidy-finance/website/docs/50_parametric_portfolio_policies.md

   ))
 ```

 Finally, we can compare the results.
-The table below shows summary statistics for all possible combinations: equal- or value-weighted benchmark portfolio, with or without short-selling constraints, and tilted towards maximizing expected utility.
+The table below shows summary statistics for all possible combinations: equal- or value-weighted benchmark portfolio, with or without short-selling constraints, and tilted toward maximizing expected utility.

 ```r